Transcranial Doppler ultrasound

 - A wand, called a transducer, is moved over the area being tested.
 The wand sends out sound waves.
 The sound waves go through your body and bounce off the area being studied (in this case, your brain and blood vessels).

 - A computer looks at the pattern that the sound waves create when they bounce back.
 It creates a picture from the sound waves.
-The Doppler creates a "swishing" sound, which is the sound of your blood moving through the arteries and veins.
+The Doppler creates a "whooshing" sound, which is the sound of your blood moving through the arteries and veins.

 - The test can take 30 minutes to 1 hour to complete.